jfroffice/ani-machine/README.md

 	data-am=":animate tada">
 </div>
 ```
-Here we use [animate.css](http://daneden.github.io/animate.css/) class name, but it might be whatever
+Here we use [animate.css](http://daneden.github.io/animate.css/) class name, but it might be another css class

 To chain CSS animation
 ```